fleetdm/fleet/docs/Using-Fleet/Mobile-device-management.md

 If there is less than 1 day, the window is shown every 2 hours.
 The end user can defer and they'll see the window again in 2 hours.

 If the end user is past the deadline, Fleet opens the window.
 The end user can't close the window.

+## Apple Push Notification Service (APNs)

+To connect Fleet to Apple, get these four files using the Fleet UI or the `fleetctl` command-line interface: An APNs certificate, APNs private key, Simple Certificate Enrollment Protocol (SCEP) certificate, and SCEP private key.

+To do this, choose the "Fleet UI" or "fleetctl" method and follow the steps below.

+Fleet UI:
+1. Head to the **Settings > Integrations > Mobile device management (MDM)** page.
+Users with the admin role can access the settings pages.
+2. Follow the instructions under **Apple Push Certificates Portal**.

+`fleetctl` CLI:
+1. Run `fleetctl generate mdm-apple --email <email> --org <org>`.
+2. Follow the on-screen instructions.

+> Take note of the Apple ID you use to sign into Apple Push Certificates Portal.
+You'll need to use the same Apple ID when renewing your APNs certificate.
+Apple requires that APNs certificates are renewed once every year.
+To renew, see the [APNs Renewal section](#apns-renewal) .

+### APNs Renewal

+Apple requires that APNs certificates are renewed once every year.
+You can see the certificate's renewal date and other important APNs information using the Fleet UI or the `fleetctl` command-line interface:

+Fleet UI:
+1. Head to the **Settings > Integrations > Mobile device management (MDM)** page.
+Users with the admin role can access the settings pages.
+2. Look at the **Apple Push Certificates Portal** section.

+`fleetctl` CLI:
+1. Run `fleetctl get mdm-apple`.
+2. Look at the on-screen information.

+How to renew the certificate if it's expired or about to expire:

+1. Run the `fleetctl generate mdm-apple --email <email> --org <org>` command.
+2. Sign in to [Apple Push Certificates Portal](https://identity.apple.com) using the same Apple ID you used to get your original certificate.
+If you don't use the same Apple ID, you will have to turn MDM off and back on for all macOS hosts.
+3. In the **Settings > Integrations > Mobile device management (MDM)** page, under Apple Push Certificates portal, find the serial number of your current certificate.
+In Apple Push Certificates Portal, click  **Renew** next to the certificate that has the matching serial number.
+If you don't renew and get a new certificate, you will have to turn MDM off and back on for all macOS hosts.

+## Apple Business Manager (ABM)

+_Available in Fleet Premium_

+Connect Fleet to your ABM account to automatically enroll macOS hosts to Fleet when they’re first unboxed.

+To connect Fleet to ABM, get these four files using the Fleet UI or the `fleetctl` command-line interface: An ABM certificate, private key and server token.

+To do this, choose the "Fleet UI" or "fleetctl" method and follow the steps below.

+Fleet UI:
+1. In the Fleet UI, head to the **Settings > Integrations > Mobile device management (MDM)** page.
+Users with the admin role can access the settings pages.
+2. Follow the instructions under **Apple Business Manager**.

+`fleetctl` CLI:
+1. Run `fleetctl generate mdm-apple-bm`.
+2. Follow the on-screen instructions.

+### ABM Renewal

+The Apple Business Manager server token expires after a year or whenever the account that downloaded the token has their password changed.
+To renew the token, follow the [instructions documented in this FAQ](https://fleetdm.com/docs/using-fleet/faq#how-can-i-renew-my-apple-business-manager-server-token).

 <meta name="pageOrderInSection" value="1500">